-Roca: We think that this growth by daisy-chained direct contact is good but that we also need to emphasize our spread by working on the startup of new nodes not connected directly to each other and that's how you would account for this additional 5000 or so nodes spread elsewhere in the Iberian Peninsula.
-In Castile and in Valencia for example, as the map on the previos and on the
+Roca: We think that this growth by daisy-chained direct contact is good but that we also need to emphasize our spread by working on the startup of new nodes not connected directly to each other.
+That is how you would account for this additional 5000 or so nodes spread elsewhere in the Iberian Peninsula.
+In Castile and in Valencia for example, as the map on the previous and on the next two pages shows, it seems that we are in the earlier stages of Catalonian kinds o f growth.